jaison247/PI-Vision-Custom-Symbols/Community Samples/Amway.China/linechart/README.md

 3. Within the folder named "symbols", if there is not already a folder called "ext", create a folder called "ext".

-4. If this a symbol that uses the hightcharts library (if so, the symbol will contain "hightcharts" in the name), download the hightcharts JavaScript Charts library zip file from https://www.highcharts.com/download.
-Now that the "ext" folder exists, or already exits, extract the contents of the .ZIP file that you just downloaded into the "ext" folder.
-The "ext" folder should now contain folders for "api", "examples", "gfx", "graphics", and "js", and you should have just pasted in the following .js files: highcharts.js or use hightcharts.js in "linechart" folder directly, the hightchart version is 4.2.3.
+4. The Symbol will use hightchart, you pasted "hightcharts.js" into "ext" folder directly,  you will find the hightcharts.js in svn "linechart" folder, the hightchart version is 4.2.3.

-5. Now that the "ext" folder exists, or already exits, open it, and paste into the "ext" folder the two .js and one .html files contained in the "linechart" folder.
+5. Paste into the "ext" folder the "sym-linechart.js" and "sym-linechart-template.html".

+6. In PI System Explorer, Create Element Attribute, Value Type: String, Value [{name: '短暂停机123',data: [20]}, {name: '包装瑕疵材料',data: [12]}, {name: '生产前准备',data: [7]}]

 The next time you open a web browser and navigate to PI Vision and create a new PI Vision display, you will see this new symbol appear in the top-left-hand corner of the PI Vision display editor.